 All finalized manuscripts must be received on or before the announced deadline (see Call for Papers).
 Manuscript and graphic files (electronically conveyed), with copyright and review forms, should be sent to the individual(s) identified on the Call for Papers.
-If your copy does not meet these specifications, it will be returned to the author(s) for rewriting, if time allows, or will be rejected.
+If your copy does not meet the specifications given here, then it will be returned to the author(s) for rewriting, if time allows, or will be rejected.
 Late papers may not be published.